 Crawfish today is hugely popular in etouffee, which I know you're going to love.

-Let’s talk about how we make crawfish etouffee, shall we?
+Let's talk about how to make crawfish etouffee, shall we?

 Crawfish Etouffee Ingredients

 - Butter.
 Or you can use peanut oil or other vegetable oil.

 - Vegetables.
 Onion, Celery and Bell Pepper (the Cajun Holy Trinity) + Garlic.
 I like to use jalapeno peppers in place of the bell pepper for some extra heat in my etouffee.

 - Cajun Seasonings.
 Try my homemade Cajun seasoning blend.
 Or you can use Creole seasonings or seafood boil seasoning.

 - Cayenne Pepper.
 Optional, for additional spice factor.

 - Salt and Black Pepper.
 To taste.

 - Stock.
 Use either chicken stock, seafood stock, or vegetable stock.
 Homemade crawfish stock is awesome!

 - Louisiana Crawfish Tails.